marceldobehere/M-CODE/README.md

 ```
 Note: Functions get skipped when "initialising them" and only get executed when called.
-Note: When calling a function, you can add up to 3 extra values to be inside the function like func "test" 154 20 $var1 and their name is this:
+Note: When calling a function, you can add up to 3 extra values to be inside the function like "func "test" 154 20 $var1" and their name is this:
 ```
 func_(function name)_[1,2,3]
+like this: +vline 1 $func_test_1

 (Note: it won't work on functions with spaces in the name...)
 ```